Mosley Street tram stop: History

 Following the 2009 City Centre Track Upgrade Project, all other Metrolink street-level stops in the City Zone were rebuilt to full platform height.
 This change was carried out to remove the need for retractable steps, which were proving technically problematic (the new fleet of M5000 trams had been built without retractable steps).
 The new platforms can also accommodate double-length vehicles.

 Mosley Street was the only tram stop in Manchester not upgraded.
 A review of the stop's future was conducted and found that the stop could cause congestion for trams at the Piccadilly delta junction when additional services are implemented.
 The report also noted that the tight confines around the stop location meant that rebuilding the platform to the new specifications would impact on pedestrian flows and access to adjacent retail establishments.

 With two other Metrolink stops in close proximity (Piccadilly Gardens, 160 m, and Market Street), the expense of a platform upgrade was not considered to be economically or operationally justifiable.
 The decision was taken in February 2010 to close the stop.

-Mosley Street tram stop closed on 18 May 2013 following the departure at 00:51 of the last tram, on a service to Altrincham.
+The last tram (3018) departed Mosley Street at 00:55 on 18 May 2013, on a service to Altrincham.